DylanGlass/theHobblinGoblin/private/FantasticLocations/mourteen.md

 	- ==Ormond thinks he has a poltergeist.
 Some nights when he wakes up is house is torn apart.==

 -   Father Masym (1): Male Dwarve Priest, Good.
 Father Masym has thick grey hair and grey eyes.
 He wears expensive clothing and a silver holy symbol.
 Father Masym is fascinated by riddles and word games.
-	- He is secretly fermenting sun wine for the upcoming summer solstice festival.
+	- He is prepping for a delivery of barley to make barley wine for the summer solstice.

 -  Sadon Commonbrook (2): Male Human inkeeper 57 years old, Good.
 Sadon has cropped, wavy, auburn hair and blue eyes, rugged mahogany skin.
 Sadon has a bland tattoo of the word happiness on his left arm and a colorful tattoo of a poem about happiness translated into deep speech on his neck.
 	- He is secretly in a casual relationship with Ormond Weirdwood.